hannahwangmb/FavGuard/README.md

 ### Store in database(MySql) after adding new link/tag
 ![image](https://github.com/hannahwangmb/FavGuard/assets/89106221/36c99e60-b189-4216-8f3c-5d0173553cc9)

 ## To Do:
-1. replace "UserDefineTag" with the real tag names in the database.
+1. replace "UserDefineTag" with the real tag names in the database
+2. adjust the save link bar in hidden sidebar
-2. set up the page to display stored links
+3. set up the page to display stored links
+4. enable create blank notes without a link
-3. get the snapshot of stored links
+5. get the snapshot of stored links
-4. TBD...
+6. set up user authority, log-in function
+7. deployment